Running a Go Server Extensibly in dotnet aspire

 Creating a dotnet aspire Project

-If you do not have the dotnet aspire template, you must first install the template.
+If the dotnet aspire template is not available, it must first be installed.
 Install the template using the following command.
-If you do not have .NET, please install it yourself.
+If .NET is not installed, please install it yourself.

 1dotnet new install Aspire.ProjectTemplates